Flattened Layers: What They Are and Why They Matter

 Note that using Rasterize to flatten layers isn’t suitable for all projects.
 I used it because I can select all the layers and rasterize them quickly enough to make a GIF.
 I don’t suggest going this way to flatten your file unless you’re comfortable rasterizing a file.

-Creating Print-Ready PDF Files With Flattened Layers
+Creating Print-Ready PDF Files with Flattened Layers

 As you can see in the gif above, after flattening my file, the entire content is a single element.
 You can likely imagine why this is helpful for printers creating your book.
 With no layers, we can print the contents with no manipulation or alteration.